Malivil/TTT-Randomat-20/API.md

 - *id* - The weapon class name (e.g., "weapon_ttt_knife") or item ID (e.g., EQUIP_ARMOR) that the player received
 - *ply* - The player who received the shop item

-**Randomat:CanEventRun(event, ignore_history)** - Determines whether the given event can start based on whether it conforms to the following conditions:
+**Randomat:CanEventRun(event, ignore_history, random_selection)** - Determines whether the given event can start based on whether it conforms to the following conditions:
 1. It exists
 1. It's `Enabled` method returns `true` (By default, this means whether the `ttt_randomat_{EVENT_ID}` convar is `1`)
 1. It's `Condition` method returns `true` (By default, this always returns `true`)